build-on-aws/content/posts/5-tips-I-wish-I-had-when-I-was-New-to-AWS/index.md

 Celebrate small wins, with your peers, with your teammates, with your leadership, it will definitely keep the morale up, and it will also help you to pivot quickly if anything in your project needs to be adjusted!

 ## Tip #5.
 Understand the cost cloud model
-Unlimited resources is amazing, if you don't use the resources, you don't have to pay for them.
-AWS provides with the tools to ensure you keep your cost to a minimum when needed, but without the right planning and optimization for resources can get expensive, , but what are they providing that you don't need to do, or worry about anymore.
+Unlimited resources is amazing.
+If you don't use the resources, you don't have to pay for them.
+AWS provides you with the tools to ensure you keep your cost to a minimum.
+But without the right planning, optimization for resources can get expensive.

 I like to think about the cost as a profit center rather than a cost center.
 Wait... don't you pay for the resources?
 How is it generating profit for my business?
 Think about all the infrastructure (or services) that you don't need to maintain.
 Operational hours can be shifted to build new features for your customers quicker, improving their experience.